Lumarstar/AISG_Foundations_In_AI/Intermediate Python/1__matplotlib.md

 What Python will do here is to plot the data points only.

+### Miscellaneous functions

+Matplotlib is an incredibly useful library!
+Here are some useful functions that will likely help with data visualisation:

+1. `plt.clf()`: cleans up the existing plot so we can start afresh with plots.

 ## Histogram

 Histograms are visualisations that are useful for exploring datasets.
 It gives an idea